 A minor dwelling is a second unit built on the same title, detached to the primary residence.
 It has bedrooms, bathroom, kitchen, separate water and electrical meter.
 The average size of a minor dwelling is 60-65 sqm, and varies depending on the zone you are living in.

-It is a perfect solution for you if:
+It is a perfect solution for you if you :

-- You would like to earn some extra income from renting out the second house on the same site as your own.
+- Would like to earn some extra income from renting out the second house on the same site as your own.

-- You have a growing family or elderly parents that you would like to take care of, while still having your privacy and independence
+- Have a growing family or elderly parents that you would like to take care of, while still having your privacy and independence

-- You would like to add value to your property, but don’t want to extend your existing house.
+- Would like to add value to your property, but don’t want to extend your existing house.

-How long does it take to build a minor dwelling/granny flat?
+How long does it take to build a granny flat?

-The majority of our units are built in our factory and delivered to site fully completed.
+We build the majority of our units in our factory and we deliver to site fully completed.
 The actual build process is usually 8-10 weeks.
 However, the council consent process can be anything from 3-8 months (depending on the site).
 If access is an issue, we also do build on-site in the Auckland area.

 What are building consents?